felciabatta/FCP-CORONA/IDEAS.md

 For everyday a person is infected, increase the chance of them getting a test.
 (corona symptoms dont show up immediatly, but take time to take effect) also have a flat probability for someone to randomly get tested.

+There should also be probablities for a potential false positive or false negative for the test results.
+If a person gets a positive result (wether false or not) they will go into quarintine)